defendantratio/howlbert/docs/characters/Firepaw.md

 ## Backstory

 Born in Thistlehide without sight.
 Elders whispered she would never hunt or serve the den.
 Rejection hardened her pride instead of breaking it.
-She apprenticed under **Sypha**, the Fur-Giver, learning plants by texture and wound-work by touch when others demanded eyes she does not have.
+She apprenticed under Sypha, the Fur-Giver, learning plants by texture and wound-work by touch when others demanded eyes she does not have.

 She is still a Medic Apprentice; the pack tests her temper as often as her skill.
 She refuses pity and sometimes takes reckless risks to prove she belongs at the healer's shelves.

 ## Skills

-**Touch Herblore (Intelligence):** Identifies Thistlehide herbs by scent and texture; rarely mis-picks under pressure.
+**Touch Herblore (Herblore +4):** Identifies Thistlehide herbs by scent and texture; rarely mis-picks under pressure.

-**Acute Hearing (Wisdom):** Tracks movement in brush and snow; reads pain and fear in breathing.
+**Acute Hearing (Tracking +4, Medicine +4):** Tracks movement in brush and snow; reads pain and fear in breathing.

-**Wound-Tending (Wisdom):** Steady, gentle hands when treating; dressings placed by touch.
+**Gentle Hands (Medicine +3, +1 HP on treat):** Steady, gentle hands when treating; dressings placed by touch hold clean.

 ## Weaknesses

-**Total Blindness:** Cannot hunt by sight or read facial tells; visual survival tasks suffer.
+**Total Blindness (Wisdom -3):** Cannot hunt by sight or read facial tells; disadvantage on most sight-linked checks; hunting payout ×0.45.
+Medicine, herblore, and stealth exempt.

-**Defensive Temper:** Snaps and snarls when doubted; reacts before thinking in tense moments.
+**Defensive Temper (Charisma -3):** Snaps and snarls when doubted; reacts before thinking in tense moments.

-**Refuses Help:** Struggles to trust others; teamwork frays when she will not accept aid.
+**Refuses Help (Wisdom -2):** Struggles to trust others; teamwork frays when she will not accept aid.
+Medicine and herblore exempt.

-**Pride Before Proof:** Takes unnecessary risks to prove blindness is not weakness; falters in chaos she cannot map fast enough.
+**Pride Before Proof (Strength/Hunting/Survival -2):** Takes unnecessary risks to prove blindness is not weakness; falters in chaos she cannot map fast enough.

 ## Statistics (Total: 18; Medic Apprentice range)